GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/01.801-810/10.Away-from-Care/docs.md

 ---
+title: |
-title: 810.
-Away from Care
+    810. Away from Care - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 810.
+Away from Care.
+I love to steal awhile away From ev'ry cumb'ring care, And spend the hours of setting day In humble, grateful prayer.
+    keywords:  |
-    keywords: Christ in Song, Away from Care, I love to steal awhile away,
+        Christ in Song, adventhymnals, advent hymnals, Away from Care, I love to steal awhile away.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 810. AWAY FROM CARE
+####  Christ in Song,

 ```txt
 1.